 Background: Suffering Is The Great Master

 Suffering is a great master.
-It teaches you in hard way but these lessons last.
+It teaches you a hard way but these lessons last.
 After missing multiple deadlines and screwing up dozens of relationships I have come to realize that I need to take control of my time.

 I got frustrated and I got angry.